username123115/ctfWriteups/picoCTFAllRev/2021/rollingMyOwn/README.md

 Where the ?? means that the byte is unneeded and can be any value

 Knowing this, we can can brute force these solutions as the guessable part of each key is only 4 bytes and we can narrow our search to printable characters!
-(Also the hint tells us the first part of the key is `D1v1` so we only need to bruteforce 3 sets of keys)
+(Also the hint tells us the first part of the key is `D1v1` so we only need to brute force 3 sets of keys)

 The script [solve.py](./solve.py) brute forces all solutions and finds the solution in around 3 minutes.